 There’s a useful two-week rule of thumb when trying to build a friendship between cats.
 If you’ve spent two weeks following the above advice but, despite your best efforts, you still end up with two feline personalities that simply don't mix, ask yourself whether the new cat would be happier in a home elsewhere.
 It may be kinder to both cats to consider re-homing your new cat with a family that can provide them with a warm welcome from every family member.

-- Make sure your cat gets plenty of opportunity to chase, stalk and pounce on moving toys.
+Finally, make sure your cat gets plenty of opportunity to chase, stalk, and pounce on moving toys.
 Your dog is unlikely to want your cat to use their tail as a plaything.

-The most important consideration when introducing a new cat to an existing cat or dog is safety.
+The most important consideration when introducing a new cat to a dog is safety.
 If your dog is persistently excitable or aggressive around the cat (or vice versa) speak to your vet and discuss a referral to a specialist pet behaviourist.